Hormone antagonist: Breast cancer

 Hormone antagonists are used widely in anticancer treatments, such as the drug tamoxifen, an anti-estrogen that binds to estrogen receptors to slow the growth of some estrogen receptor-positive breast cancers.
 Aromatase inhibitors (AIs) are also prescribed as a breast cancer treatment, especially after mastectomies.
 AIs work by blocking the action of the aromatase enzyme, which converts androgens, like testosterone, into estrogen.
 Aromatase inhibitors can be used in conjunction with estrogen receptor inhibitors to treat estrogen receptor-positive breast cancers in women who have gone through menopause already.

 Prostate cancer

 Anti-androgens such as enzalutamide can be used as a treatment for prostate cancer, which, by binding to the androgen receptor, can inhibit the binding of testosterone.
 Androgens may promote prostate cancer, with the main androgens secreted by the testicles being testosterone and dihydroxytestosterone (DHT).
 Some androgens can be made by the adrenal glands, which are located above the kidneys.

-Gonadotropin-releasing hormone (GnRH) antagonists, or luteinizing hormone-releasing (LHRH) hormone antagonists may also be used in prostate cancer treatment.
-LHRH antagonists work by blocking the pituitary gland from making follicle-stimulating hormone (FSH) and luteinizing hormone (LH), which The drug degarelix, administered as a monthly shot, is currently the only LHRH antagonist approved for treatment of advanced prostate cancers.
-Compared to LHRH agonists, LHRH antagonists do not cause a tumor flare and decrease testosterone immediately.
-Relugolix is an oral GnRH antagonist drug also used for advanced prostate cancer treatment.
+Abiraterone Acetate may also act as a hormone antagonist of androgens through its action as a CYP17 inhibitor.
+Abarelix, a GnRH antagonist may also be used for the treatment of prostate cancer.